-The goal of the Anti-Drug Strategy (which expends \$385 million a year in addition to the \$64 million increase) is stated to be the reduction of the supply and demand for illicit drugs.
-The three key priorities of the Strategy are to prevent illicit drug use, treat illicit drug addiction, and combat illicit drug production and distribution.
-Bill C-26 is seen by the Government of Canada as part of its Anti-Drug Strategy's effort to combat illicit drug production and distribution by adding mandatory prison sentences for serious drug offences.
+the Treatment Action Plan and 44% to the Enforcement Action Plan.
+This latter figure includes \$67.7 million which will be released should Bill C-15 receive Royal Assent.
+Bill C-15 is seen by the Government of Canada as part of its Anti-Drug Strategy's effort to combat illicit drug production and distribution by adding mandatory prison sentences for serious drug offences.
 This is thought to "send a signal" to growers and traffickers that this illicit activity will not be tolerated.

 The government feels that the use by Canadians of illegal drugs is a growing concern.
-It points to the publication in 2004 of the Canadian Addiction Survey(14) which found that about one in six Canadians has used an illicit drug other than cannabis in his or her lifetime, an increase over the 1994 Canada's Alcohol and Other Drugs Survey.
-Yet the 2004 Survey also found that only one in 33 Canadians has used such drugs during the past year and, therefore, suggests that more emphasis should be placed on recent use and current harms and consequences.
-Many caveats need to be placed on interpreting the data from such surveys as there is significant variation in drug use by region of Canada and it is likely that self-reported drug use is under estimated.
+It points to the findings published in the 2004 Canadian Addiction Survey showing that about one in six Canadians has used an illicit drug other than cannabis in his or her lifetime, an increase over the lifetime use reported in the 1994 Canada's Alcohol and Other Drugs Survey.
+Yet the 2004 survey also found that only one in 33 Canadians had used such drugs during the previous year and, therefore, suggested that more emphasis should be placed on recent use and current harms and consequences.
+Many caveats need to be placed on interpreting the data from such surveys, as there is significant variation in drug use by region of Canada and it is likely that self-reported drug use is underestimated.